 Computing appropriate septic system densities requires setting target nitrate concentrations in ground water at the subwatershed scale.
 Nitrate serves as a target indicator contaminant not only for septic systems, but also as a surrogate for other contaminants of concern that can affect ground water quality.
 Nitrates are stable in ground water, can travel long distances within the septic system plume, are a commonly measured contaminant with inexpensive sampling, and have been shown to have a good association with other contaminants (i.e., where the other contaminants are found, nitrate levels tend to be elevated above natural levels).
-The Highlands Council has established the following target nitrate concentrations in each of the following Land Use Capability zones within the Planning Area:
+The Highlands Council has established the following target nitrate concentrations in each of the following Land Use Capability zones:

-Existing Community Zone: 2 mg/L (used on a case-by-case basis, only)

-Conservation Zone: 1.87 mg/L Protection Zone: 0.72 mg/L
+Existing Community Zone: 2 mg/L (used on a case-by-case basis, only) Protection Zone: 0.72 mg/L the area required to provide enough natural recharge that will dilute septic system effluent to the target nitrate concentration.